CSCS cards explained: which card do tradespeople need?

 Several industries maintain specific certifications that complement or sometimes replace the CSCS scheme, including:

 - JIB/ECS for electrical trades: These cards cater to sectors with specific technical needs.
+They provide assurance that the cardholder meets industry standards for electrical installations and maintenance.

 - BPEC for plumbing industries: Ensures plumbing-specific competencies are recognised.
+This certification demonstrates that a plumber has the technical knowledge and skills to carry out plumbing work safely and effectively.

 Frequently asked questions